Learning Disability services

 Make an appointment

-Students who would like to be screened for a learning disability can stop by the Student Health & Wellness Centre for walk-in counselling.
-After this session, they may be referred to a psychologist for an initial intake interview to further discuss these learning concerns.
+Students who would like to discuss possible learning concerns can stop by the Student Health & Wellness Centre for a same-day counselling session.
+After this session, you may be referred to a psychologist for an initial intake interview to further discuss these learning concerns.